How to apply for Medicare

-You don’t have to be retired to apply for Medicare, but you may need to apply during a seven-month period surrounding your 65th birthday or you could incur penalties.
+You don’t have to be retired to apply for Medicare, but you may need to apply during a seven-month period surrounding your 65th birthday.

 Otherwise, you can apply in person at your nearest Social Security office, over the phone or online.
 You’ll need to pay attention to specific enrollment deadlines and plan details to make sure you’ve set up benefits correctly.
 Here’s what you need to know to apply for Medicare benefits.

 Filling out the online application is usually quick and easy.
 Social Security will process your application and contact you if more information is needed.

 Your initial Medicare enrollment window spans seven months, beginning three months before the month of your 65th birthday, the month of your 65th birthday, and ending three months after it.
 If you don’t enroll in Medicare on time, you may incur penalties.